GooseBt-Studio/Datasets/README.md

 ## Avmpd

-This is a brief version of datasets to train the classification model in Avmpd.
+This is a brief version of the datasets to train the classification model in Avmpd.

 ## Avmpd+

-This is an extensive version of datasets to train the classification model in Avmpd.
+This is an extensive version of the datasets to train the classification model in Avmpd.